mjespinosam/TEX/trabajo de clase.md

 # Dia dos

+>What element should I use to encode a line in a poem?

 > 6.2 Components of the Verse Line

 seg (arbitrary segment) represents any segmentation of text below the ‘chunk’ level.